-A chile relleno’s filling often consists of only cheese (making them ideal for vegetarians or people abstaining from meat during Lent, for example), but can be almost anything.
-You can stuff your peppers with picadillo, shredded chicken, tuna fish, refried beans, or something else; they will all be delicious.
+Chiles rellenos (Spanish for stuffed peppers) are a classic recipe often found on Mexican restaurant menus.
+The filling usually consists of only cheese (making them ideal for vegetarians or people abstaining from meat during Lent, for example), but actually can be almost anything.
+You can stuff your peppers with shredded seasoned chicken, beef picadillo, or refried beans, for example; they will all be delicious.

 - Oil for frying (enough to reach a depth of 2 inches in your frying pan)

 Roast the chiles on a hot grill or under a broiler on high heat.
 Use tongs to turn them occasionally, roasting until the skins are blackened and charred.